The world of video marketing is growing and the impact of video is taking a bigger piece of the marketing pie.

 Now that you’ve seen how essential creating marketing videos is for success, what’s holding you back.
 Cost?

 In the past, video marketing was generally reserved for businesses with deep pockets.
 After all, you had to hire a team to shoot the video, actors to be in the video, and editors to make it all look good.
 Throw in a price for costumes, makeup, and *gasp* a set and you’ve got yourself a whopper of a price tag.
-Pile on the fear of it being a mediocre ad with your entire budget promoting it and you’re sorta screwed.
+Pile on the fear of it being a mediocre ad with your entire budget promoting it and you are sorta screwed (use our Video Production Cost Estimator to get a good idea of the potential costs of making a video using a production company).

 Well, thanks to the internet, showcasing your marketing videos has never been easier.
 And thanks to companies like Promo.com, there has never been a better, quicker, more cost-efficient way to create marketing videos without having to sell your vintage video games or limit your other growth strategies.